pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 These nuances can make it challenging for potential contributors to add tutorials to your package.
 This can also present maintenance challenge.

-Add about the gallery setup -
+Add about the gallery setup:

 ```bash
 $ docs % make html